-You can buy bat houses at local hardware stores or online.
+Bat houses are easy to find at the local hardware stores or online.
 The two most successful types of bat houses are the Traditional Bat House, which can be single or multi-chambered, and the Rocket Box, which is usually four-sided.
-These houses boast a high success rate because they best mimic the types of crevices found under the peeling bark of a dead or dying trees where bats like to roost.
+These houses boast a high success rate because they best mimic the types of crevices found under the peeling bark of a dead or dying tree and similar places where bats like to roost.

 Don’t be afraid to use what you have available to create your own bat house.
-If you want a proven design with minimal risk, try the Rocket Box or Traditional Bat House.
-However, if you are handy or artistic, don’t feel limited by the specifics of the two preferred bat house styles.
+If you are handy or artistic, don’t feel limited by the specifics of the two preferred bat house styles.
 Just remember two things: bats like tight spaces and they need it nice and warm for the babies.

-- A bat house must be at least 2 feet tall with one to four roosting chambers.
+- The house should be at least 2 feet tall with one to four roosting chambers.

 - Each chamber should measure at least 20 inches in height.

-- Bat houses should also be sealed to prevent water from entering.
+- The house should be sealed to prevent water from entering.

-- A bat house should be placed at least 10 feet above the ground, but 12 to 20 feet is the preferred range.
+- Place the house at least 10 feet above the ground; 12 to 20 feet is ideal.

-After you have successfully installed your bat house, it’s important to monitor it periodically.
-This involves checking it once a month or so, looking for things such as wasp nests and temperature levels, making sure the house isn’t too cold or overheating.
-(Daytime temperatures consistently cooler than 80 degrees would be too cold; likewise, daytime temperatures consistently above 100 degrees would be too hot.)
+After installing a bat house, it’s important to regularly check it (every month or so) for things like wasp nests and temperature levels.
+Daytime temperatures consistently cooler than 80 degrees would be too cold; likewise, daytime temperatures consistently above 100 degrees would be too hot.
 Bat houses also might need to be repainted or resealed in the winter.
 If you do have cold or hot bat houses, they may still be used, especially if you have multiple houses/habitats with different temperature regimes.

-Once your bat house is installed and successful, you might consider providing information to a citizen science program designed to gather bat data from everyday folks to advance our knowledge and information of the furry flying friends.
-Here is a good citizen science program for bats.
+Once everything is in place, consider providing information to a citizen science program designed to gather bat data to advance knowledge about these furry flying friends.